 Click here to link to a story about a bear trap in Big Canoe that led to disastrous results.
 Note – it appears the article is no longer available online.
 It told of a bear cub being decapitated after following its mother into a bear trap in Big Canoe.

 Following is a picture of a similar bear trap used in Bent Tree.

 Yesterday’s post included a picture of a coyote in Bent Tree, captured by a motion-activated gamecam in June.
 The same gamecam photographed a black coyote in Bent Tree last year (see photograph below).
 Coyotes are natural predators of whitetail deer.
 Recent research spearheaded by USDA Forest Service wildlife biologist John Kilgo shows that coyotes may be a game-changer in whitetail deer management.
 Kilgo led a multi-year study on the effect coyotes are having on deer populations in the southeastern United States.
 According to Kilgo, “Coyotes are acting as top predators on deer, and controlling their numbers.”
 Kilgo said that in the last ten years, the South Carolina deer population has declined by over 35%, and that coyotes have played a major role in the decline.
-See links below for more information on the research.
+See the link below for more information on the research.

 September 4, 2011 – black coyote in Bent Tree

 Following is a May 2012 video interview with Kilgo.

 Note – the above video is made available for embedding in websites by US FS Science Delivery enabling the YouTube “Share” option

 When you’re hiking in Bent Tree, be aware of what is on the ground and up in the trees.
 Look closely at the following picture and you will see a black bear way up in a tree.
 Below that are pictures of the bear coming down the tree (click on thumbnails for larger images).